jumairamiller/Swarm-Intelligence-for-Forest-Fire-Boundary-Detection/README.md

-# Final-Year-Project-Implementation
+# Swarm Intelligence for Forest Fire Boundary Detection

 ## Background:

-This was my final year project in
+This was my final year project.
+I Implemented a novel swarm AI behaviour algorithm based on the flocking algorithm.
+The AI identifies the boundary of a forest fire and then forms a boundary of swarm agents around forest fire models.

 ## How To Run: